 The Benefits of Balancing Independence and Togetherness

 Being in a long-term relationship doesn't mean giving up your individuality and passions.
 In fact, it's quite the opposite!
-Maintaining your independence is crucial for your personal growth and fulfillment, which in turn helps strengthen your relationship.
+Maintaining your independence is crucial for your personal and mutual growth and fulfillment, which in turn helps strengthen your relationship.
 For example, imagine that one partner loves to dance salsa while the other is more into painting.
 They can bring new energy and excitement into their relationship by supporting and encouraging each other to pursue their passions.
 Plus, it gives them plenty to discuss over wine or a date night!

 Maintaining independence helps prevent codependency when one partner becomes overly reliant on the other for their self-worth and validation.
 This can happen when one partner begins prioritizing the other person's needs and desires over their own, leading to resentment and frustration.
 In addition, by maintaining independence and autonomy, each partner can bring unique strengths and perspectives to the relationship, making it stronger and more fulfilling overall.